giyorah/Timestamping-for-PuTTY-Logs/README.md

 1. **Clone/Download:** Clone this repository or download the files to your local machine.

 2. **Execute:** Double-click `TLM Launcher.bat`, follow the instructions and start the monitoring process:
     - You will be prompted to enter the directory where the shourcut to PuTTY's stored session and its associated log file are located.
+    This shortcut is just a (.lnk) file with its location/target set to `C:\Program Files\PuTTY\putty.exe" -load <saved_session_name>`
    - The timestamped log file (`ts_log.txt`) will be created in the same directory.

 4. **Exit:** Press `Ctrl+C` in the console window to stop monitoring.
 The application will be terminated gracefully, taking care to terminate the associated PuTTY process.